Quick Summary

 7. Using a Caching Plugin

-• Without a doubt, caching is the best way to speed up your website and boost its performance.
-How does it work?
+• Without a doubt, caching is the best way to optimize your WordPress website speed and boost performance, but how does it work?

 • A cache is where data is temporarily stored.
 So when you visit a site for the first time, the browser caches active data to speed up loading time.
-Revisiting that website enables a browser to have a bigger portion of the files stored within its cache, which results in faster loading times since the browser does not need to gather a lot of files.
+Revisiting that website allows the browser to keep more files in its cache, resulting in faster load times since it does not need to fetch as many files.

-• Simply put, caching plugins save an HTML copy of the site for a particular time.
+• Simply put, caching plugins save a copy of the site’s HTML for a set period.
 Then, the plugin serves these files from the cache, rather than having the server process them.

 8. Minify CSS and JS Files